 You can start small with just a few articles that answer the most commonly-asked questions.
 For example, you could write an article explaining common problems and how to resolve them, or configuration guidance.

 When your Help Center is up and running, your agents can contribute articles using the Knowledge Capture app every time a ticket is raised.
 You need to be a Guide manager or an agent with management permissions to create an article.
 See Creating and editing an article for more information.

-If you create an article using the Knowledge Capture app describing how to troubleshoot computer problems and install a software patch, and add labels like troubleshoot and patch to the article to boost it in search results (you’ll need Guide Professional or Enterprise to add labels), then employees in the MegaCorp HR department like Dan could search and find this information and might not need to raise a ticket.
+If you create an article using the Knowledge Capture app describing how to troubleshoot computer problems and install a software patch, and add labels like troubleshoot and patch to the article to boost it in search results (labels are not available on Suite Team), then employees in the MegaCorp HR department like Dan could search and find this information and might not need to raise a ticket.